 When transactions get disputed, then all the intelligence gathered will allow merchants, issuers and cardholders to solve multiple disputes in seconds and at a minimum cost providing an experience that is second to none, while still working in the most secure environment possible.

-The trick to fighting fraud in the digital world comes down to approving genuine user initiated transactions and interactions while avoiding bad actors, all without adding too much friction.
+The trick to fraud prevention in the digital world comes down to approving genuine user initiated transactions and interactions while avoiding bad actors, all without adding too much friction.
 Companies such as Mastercard achieve this by leveraging multiple data points to make an informed decision before any transaction or interaction takes place.
 Such an approach makes the process of authentication seamless and creates a better experience for merchants, acquirers, issuers and cardholders.